ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: #faq-shared-eos-self-service-migration}
 {: faq}

 Yes.
-VMware Cloud Director Availability (VCDA) enables the VMs migration to {{site.data.keyword.vmware-service_short}}.
-You can find more details on how to onboard and migrate your VMs to {{site.data.keyword.vmware-service_short}} in a secure, simple, and cost-effective manner with the help of VCDA.
-For more information about migration paths, step-by-step guides, and managed migration services options, see [Migrating from VMware Shared to {{site.data.keyword.vmware-service_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).
+VMware Cloud Director Availability (VCDA) enables the VMs migration to {{site.data.keyword.vcf-aas}}.
+You can find more details on how to onboard and migrate your VMs to {{site.data.keyword.vcf-aas}} in a secure, simple, and cost-effective manner with the help of VCDA.
+For more information about migration paths, step-by-step guides, and managed migration services options, see [Migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).

 ## I have complex workloads that require migration support.
 What migration paths can I explore?
 {: #faq-shared-eos-workloads}
 {: faq}

-Some migrations require redesigning and reestablishing network connections, edge migrations, and extra support. {{site.data.keyword.IBM_notm}} offers a range of managed services through IBM Consulting, IBM Cloud Expert Labs, and migration partners, such as PrimaryIO.
-For more information about migration paths, step-by-step guides, and managed migration services options, see [Migrating from VMware Shared to {{site.data.keyword.vmware-service_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).
+Some migrations require redesigning and reestablishing network connections, edge migrations, and extra support. {{site.data.keyword.IBM_notm}} offers a range of managed services through IBM Consulting, {{site.data.keyword.cloud_notm}} Expert Labs, and migration partners, such as PrimaryIO.
+For more information about migration paths, step-by-step guides, and managed migration services options, see [Migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).

 ## Do I have promotions or discounts to offset the cost of dual run?
 {: #faq-shared-eos-promotions}
 {: faq}

-Yes. {{site.data.keyword.IBM_notm}} offers migration promotions and discounts for existing VMware Shared customers.
-Contact your IBM Customer Success Manager or IBM Sales Representative for details about approved promotions that you can take advantage of and start your upgrade or migration.
+Yes. {{site.data.keyword.IBM_notm}} offers migration promotions and discounts for existing {{site.data.keyword.vm-shared}} customers.
+Contact your IBM Customer Success Manager or IBM Sales representative for details about approved promotions that you can take advantage of and start your upgrade or migration.
 You will also receive a personalized email with the promotion details in April 2024.

-## Does {{site.data.keyword.vmware-service_short}} offer all the features and capabilities that are available in VMware Shared?
+## Does {{site.data.keyword.vcf-aas}} offer all the features and capabilities that are available in {{site.data.keyword.vm-shared}}?
 If any parity gaps exist, when will they be addressed?
 {: #faq-shared-eos-features}
 {: faq}

-{{site.data.keyword.vmware-service_short}} has nearly identical features and capabilities that are used in VMware Shared, in addition to a few new capabilities and performance improvements.
+{{site.data.keyword.vcf-aas}} has nearly identical features and capabilities that are used in {{site.data.keyword.vm-shared}}, in addition to a few new capabilities and performance improvements.

 The key capabilities that both platforms offer are:
 * Private-only connectivity